The short of it

 “The Flintstones, Vol 1 & 2”

 Ollie says: Once upon a time, I worked with an online magazine where–among other things–I interviewed YA authors.
-These links might die randomly but, until then, here’s some of the bigger names in YA publishing I had interviewed:
+These links might die randomly but, until then, here’s some of the authors I interviewed: